Heavenly (Johnny Mathis album)

 Heavenly is an album by American pop singer Johnny Mathis that was released on August 10, 1959, by Columbia Records and marked his return to recording ballads with orchestral accompaniment.
 Along with the material that others had covered before are two new songs: the title track and "I'll Be Easy to Find".

 The album debuted on Billboard magazine's album chart in the September 21, 1959, issue to begin a run of 295 weeks, five of which were spent at number one.
-Because the UK version of his 1958 LP Good Night, Dear Lord was retitled Heavenly, Fontana Records issued this album there under a different title, Ride on a Rainbow, which got as high as number 10 on the UK album chart in February 1960.
+It debuted on the Cash Box albums chart in the issue dated September 5, 1969, and remained on the chart for in a total of 103 weeks, spending 14 weeks at number one.
+Because the UK version of his 1958 LP Good Night, Dear Lord was retitled Heavenly, Fontana Records issued this album there under a different title, Ride on a Rainbow, which got as high as number 10 on the UK album chart in February 1960 where it stay on the charts for 2 weeks.
 The US version of Heavenly received Gold certification from the Recording Industry Association of America for sales of 500,000 copies in the US on December 4, 1962, and Platinum certification for one million in sales was awarded on November 21, 1986.

 This was the first Mathis LP to have a single released in the US.
 His cover of "Misty" made its first appearance on the Billboard Hot 100 chart in the issue dated October 5, 1959, and peaked at number 12 during its 17 weeks there.
-It also began a run of seven weeks on the magazine's R&B chart the following month, in the November 9 issue, and reached number 10 and started 12 weeks on the UK singles chart in February 1960, where it also reached number 12.
+It also began a run of seven weeks on the magazine's R&B chart the following month, in the November 9 issue, and reached number 10 number 14 on the Cashbox singles chart during its 17 weeks there. and started 12 weeks on the UK singles chart in February 1960, where it also reached number 12.
 The song was inducted into the Grammy Hall of Fame in 2002.
 This special Grammy Award category was established in 1973 to honor recordings that are at least 25 years old and that have "qualitative or historical significance."